By using this site, you agree to the Privacy Policy and Terms of Use.

 Lake Simcoe, the fourth-largest freshwater lake in Southern Ontario, Canada, after Lake Nipigon, Seul, and Nipissing, has the reputation of getting very clean and warmer waters.

-It is located between Georgian Bay and Lake Ontario, 65 km north of Toronto and part of the Trent-Severn Waterway.
-The clear freshwaters during the hotter months and the frozen spectacle that Simcoe offers make it one among the foremost frequented places within the region.
+It is located between Georgian Bay and Lake Ontario, 65 km north of Toronto, and part of the Trent-Severn Waterway.
+The clear freshwaters during the hotter months and the frozen spectacle that Simcoe offers make it one of the foremost frequented places within the region.

 Lake Simcoe has several recreational activities to offer, and during this article, we will list some of them, but first, let’s have a glimpse at the history of this great lake.